-The remaining issue concerns the use of newer technologies for establishing DEMs.
-While a 10 to 20 year interval is sufficient for analysing historical datasets separated by such durations, the 4 year continuing programme requires better time resolution while still requiring the spatial resolution provided by DEM analysis.
-Amongst the latest technologies available, in complement to satellite and aerial imagery are airborne LiDAR and dual frequency GPS receivers.
-Both latter strategies claim subdecimetre altitude resolution, and are thus appropriate for establishing mass balances between time intervals measured in years rather than decades.
+The remaining issue concerns the use of newer technologies for establishing DEMs: while a 10 to 20 year interval is sufficient for analyzing historical datasets separated by such durations, the 4 year ongoing program requires better time-resolution while still requiring the spatial resolution provided by DEM analysis.
+Amongst the latest technologies available, in complement to satellite and aerial imagery are airborne LiDAR and dual-frequency GPS receivers.
+Both latter strategies claim sub-decimeter altitude resolution, and are thus appropriate for establishing mass balances between time intervals measured in years rather than decades.

-Two datasets acquired under similar conditions in 2007 are obtained by processing skidoo-tracked GPS receiver altitude measurements on the one hand, and the SPIRIT DEM obtained by photogrammetric processing of stereoscopic SPOT satellite images on the other.
-Subtracting these two datasets allows for an assessment of the error observed on each DEM, without being able to attribute all discrepancies to a single method.
-Photogrammetric processing on feature less arctic areas is prone to cross-correlation attribution error when processing the stereographic dataset, while GPS is known to exhibit up to several metre uncertainty in altitude measurement, especially in high latitude regions where GPS coverage is poorer due to the GPS satellite constellation orbiting at 55° inclination (Fig. 2).
-Subtracting the two datasets interpolated on a 5mx5m pixel grid, the altitude difference standard deviation on the flattest region of the glacier (close to its thickest ice position) is 3.0 m, but most worrying is the average difference value of -5.8m.
-This trend is consistent with the results observed for historical DEMs obtained from maps and processing of aerial stereographic images (Table 1).
+Two datasets acquired under similar conditions in 2007 are obtained by processing skidoo-tracked GPS receiver altitude measurements on the one hand, and the SPIRIT DEM obtained by photogrammetric processing of stereoscopic SPOT satellite images.
+Subtracting these two datasets allows for an assessment of the error observed on each DEM, without being able to attribute all discrepancies to a single method: photogrammetric processing on feature-less arctic areas is prone to cross-correlation attribution error when processing the stereographic dataset, while GPS is known to exhibit up to several meter-uncertainty in altitude measurement, especially in high latitude regions where GPS coverage is poorer due to the GPS satellite constellation orbiting at 55° inclination (Fig. 2).
+Subtracting the two datasets interpolated on a $5 \text{ m} \times 5 \text{ m}$ pixel grid, the altitude difference standard deviation on the flattest region of the glacier (close to its thickest ice position) is 3.0 m, but most worrying is the average difference value of -5.8 m.
+This trend is consistent with the results observed for historical DEMs obtained from maps and processing of aerial stereographic images (Tab.
+1).

-Two datasets allow for the assessment of such ideas: a DEM generated from airborne LiDAR measurement was provided by Rees and others (Arnold and others 2006) with a partial coverage of the glacier in which we are interested, and a DEM of the glacier elevation was mapped using a Trimble Geo-XH dual-frequency receiver, followed by an electromagnetic delay correction
+Two datasets allow for the assessment of such ideas: a DEM generated from airborne LiDAR measurement was provided by G. Rees \mathcal{E} al. [10] with a partial coverage of the glacier we are interested in, and a DEM of the glacier elevation was mapped using a Trimble Geo-XH dual-frequency receiver, followed by an electromagnetic delay correction during post-processing of the acquired data using the reference RINEX correction files provided by the local (<10 km away) Ny-Ålesund geodetic station (Fig. 3).